delendum-xyz/delendum.xyz/fellow.markdown

 The fellowship program is remote friendly, but we do prefer working together in our office in San Francisco.
 If you have any questions regarding the program itself, please do not hesitate to contact us at research@delendum.xyz.
 For donations and sponsorship related matters, please contact us at hello@delendum.xyz.

+We are also looking for two volunteers who will maintain the associated open learning resources or help administer the program.
+If you are interested, please reach out to us at hello@delendum.xyz.

 ## Research Fellowship

 If you are interested in applying to the research fellowship, please fill out [the form here](/fellowship/research).